VedaWebProject/vedaweb/readme.md

 # VedaWeb <!-- omit in toc -->

-**This project is currently in a kind of 'proof of concept' phase.
+**This project is currently in a proof-of-concept phase.
 It is not yet documented and many parts are still implemented in a quick and dirty way.
 In the future there will be a lot of refactoring and documentation to be done.**

 *This is the code repository for the VedaWeb application, which is being developed as part of the [VedaWeb project](https://vedaweb.uni-koeln.de/).*